-In Tables \ref{tabrpa}-\ref{tabrpc}, it is found that the production rates of double $B_c$ meson channels are roughly one order of magnitude bigger than those of double bottomonium channels in the same configurations of Fock states, and are roughly two orders of magnitude bigger than those of double charmonim channels in the same Fock configurations.
-For CEPC running in $Z$ factory mode, we cannot obtain enough events of double quarkonium production because of the big suppression factors of the fully reconstructed of two heavy quarkonium.
-A supper $Z$ factory proposal with high luminosity ${\cal L}\approx 10^{36}cm^{-2}s^{-1}$ running longer time would provide a useful platform to study the production of double quarkonium \cite{jz}.
-We also find that the production rates of all $Z^0$ propagated channels decrease by roughly 2/3 when the CM energy deviates from the $Z^0$ pole by even only 1\% as shown in Table \ref{sqrtsdeviation}.
-For the uncertainty analyses in Tables \ref{tabrpd}-\ref{tabrpf}, we find that the masses of constituent quarks can bring up to 20\% corrections to the cross sections.
+In Tables \ref{tabrpa}, it is found that the production rates of double $B_c$ meson channels are roughly one order of magnitude greater than those of double bottomonium channels with the same Fock states, and are roughly two orders of magnitude greater than those of the double charmonium channels with the same Fock states.
+For CEPC running in $Z$ factory mode, we obtain $\mathcal{O}(1)$ events of $J/\psi+h_c$ signal because of the big suppression factors of the fully reconstructed of both heavy charmonia.
+For the $Z$ factory mode at FCC-ee, we might catch over a dozen of such rare events, but it is pessimistic for the observation in experiments after taking the reconstruction efficiency into account.
+However, since the color-singlet model predictions often turn out to undershoot data by one or even more orders of magnitude in many quarkonium production processes, therefore a detection of the considered processes at the FCC-ee and also the CEPC is still far from excluded.
+As shown in Table \ref{sqrtsdeviation}, the ISR may bring about 30\%$\sim$40\% suppresions when the CM energy $\sqrt{s}$ deviates from the $Z^0$ pole even by only 1\%$m_Z$.
+For the uncertainty analyses in Tables \ref{tabrpd}-\ref{tabrpf}, we find that the masses of constituent quarks can bring up to about 20\% corrections to the cross sections.
 And the total cross sections can increase by about $2\sim3$ times or decrease by an order of magnitude when adopting different potential models, which would be the major source of uncertainty.

 : This work was supported in part by the National Natural Science Foundation of China under Grant No. 11905112, and the Natural Science Foundation of Shandong Province under Grant No. ZR2019QA012.